Opinion: The reason for kneeling

 As seen in the present day 2017 NFL season, entire teams are protesting racism and police brutality by joining together in locked arms while kneeling.

 What many people refuse to acknowledge is the purpose of kneeling during the anthem — to protest oppression against people of color, police brutality, and the criminal justice system.
+The movement is not in protest of all law enforcement but it is instead opposed to Police brutality in New York – and that across the rest of the country – and it seeks justice for those who have been unfairly treated as a result.

 As San Francisco 49er, Eric Reid, said in a column published by The New York Times: “We could use our platform, provided to us by being professional athletes in the N.F.L., to speak for those who are voiceless.”